sbrodehl/hashcode2021/Online Qualifications/README.md

 #### Scoring

+Cars which arrive before the deadline score _Bonus Points_ (depending on of the problem set) and additionally one point for each second left of the simulation.

 See the section on scoring in the [Problem statement for the Online Qualifications of Hash Code 2021][problem-statement] for more details.

 #### Input